enz0rd/Instaz0rd/README.md

-# Instaz0rd - Project Documentation
+# Instaz0rd - Make your social life easier

 **Instaz0rd** is a social network inspired by Instagram, developed by [enz0rd](https://github.com/enz0rd/instaz0rd).
 This project is a web platform that allows users to share memories and interact with others.